WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 * Minimal external dependencies

 **NOTE**: The only real shift from this list is the acceptance of "Teacher mode" in the sense of allowing users to edit the markdown.
-Initially Joe didn't want this--the driver was the student not the teacher--but it immediately became apparent that *we* wanted to use an editor during development, and that since we had already committed to integrating the ACE editor, it was an easy lift.
+Initially, Joe didn't want this--the driver was the student not the teacher--but it immediately became apparent that *we* wanted to use an editor during development, and that since we had already committed to integrating the ACE editor, it was an easy lift.